During your child’s stay

 Your child’s wellbeing

-Child Life and Creative Arts Therapy provide a variety of services to support the emotional health and wellbeing of children aged from infants to 18 years old during their stay at Monash Children’s Hospital.
+Child Life Therapy and Art Therapy provide a variety of services to support the emotional health and wellbeing of children aged from six weeks to 18 years old during their stay at Monash Children’s Hospital.

 Please refer to the Your child’s surgery section for detailed information on this process.